JamesBestTSI/3D-Rasteriser/README.md

 # 3D-Rasteriser Project
-This project takes in a MD2 model file and then draws it to the screen using a home made set of rendering functions.
+The objective of this was to build from scratch an application that could take in a 3D model in the form of a .MD2 file, and then display it on screen using my own draw functions and lighting functions.

-The project is able to do the following:
+## The project is able to do the following:
 * Drawing Lines
 * 2D Vertex Class
 * Matrix Class